jboss-developer/jboss-eap-quickstarts/README.md

 ### Add a Management or Application User

-By default, JBoss Enterprise Application Platform 6 and JBoss AS 7 are now distributed with security enabled for the management interfaces.
+By default, JBoss EAP 6.1 is now distributed with security enabled for the management interfaces.
 A few of the quickstarts use these management interfaces and require that you create a management or application user to access the running application.
 A script is provided in the `JBOSS_HOME/bin` directory for that purpose.

 The following procedures describe how to add a user with the appropriate permissions to run the quickstarts that depend on them.